 Day 8: Hacienda Solimar to Carara.
-After some further time at Hacienda Solimar during the morning, we will head south from the strikingly dry Pacific Northwest, and enter the more humid Southern Pacific where we will enjoy a short stop around Carara National Park.
+After some further time at Hacienda Solimar during the morning, we will head south from relatively dry Pacific Northwest, and enter the more humid Southern Pacific where we will enjoy a short stop around Carara National Park.
 A single night will be spent just outside Carara National Park, at Cerro Lodge, which has feeders on the grounds, which can produce birds like Hoffman’s Woodpecker and others.

 Day 9: Tarcol River Cruise to the highlands.
 A morning boat ride will be taken along the Tarcol River.
 The boat cruise starts out on the wider part of the main river, where subjects like Southern Lapwing, Bare-throated Tiger-Heron, and American Crocodile often allow close approach.
 This boat trip can be excellent for kingfishers; Amazon, Green and American Pygmy-Kingfishers all being possible.
 We shall also take a short trip down a tributary through the mangroves, where different species may take center stage; at this time of year good numbers of dazzling lemon-yellow Prothonotary Warblers can be found in the mangroves, and Common Black-Hawks often stand sentry on perches overhead.
 One of the most photogenic of all birds on this cruise are the abundant Mangrove Swallows that often dart around the boat, and even land right on the boat, meaning that big lenses are not usually required!
 After our morning boat ride, and freshening up back at the lodge, we shall drive up into the highlands after lunch, where we spend the night at one of the lodges in the area; the exact lodge we use varies from trip to trip dempsing on availability.